fommil/fpmortals/manuscript/complete.md

 A> `<*>` is the Advanced TIE Fighter, as flown by Darth Vader.
 Appropriate since it A> looks like an angry parent.

-It's worth taking a moment to consider what that means for a simple data structure like `Option[A]`, having the following implementation of `.ap`
+It is worth taking a moment to consider what that means for a simple data structure like `Option[A]`, having the following implementation of `.ap`

 {lang="text"}